-Social emotional learning provides students the skills to cope with their emotions, as well as:
+Social emotional learning concepts have become even more prominent in schools and classrooms, not only providing students the skills to cope with their emotions, but also:

 - Develop healthy identities